The "Gretzendanner"- documents

 to be interrogated, because he was married to a Lutheran

-woman, called Sara van Kerkhellen,
+woman, called Sara van Kerkhellen, "without our consent."

 The girls, Schwangi and Maria Elisabeth, were placed